 At the Federal Reserve, we cut the federal funds rate to essentially zero and used our lender of last resort powers to provide liquidity to volatile financial markets.
 With assistance from the Treasury, we also provided more direct support for households, businesses, and state and local governments.
-These actions have helped ease market pressures and ensured the smooth flow of funding and credit that is so vital to our economy.2
+These actions have helped ease market pressures and ensured the smooth flow of funding and credit that is so vital to our economy (Board of Governors 2020; Powell 2020).